Sultanah Nur Diana Petra: Official appearances

 Koudelka, the Ambassador of the Czech Republic to Malaysia at the Kubang Kerian State Palace.
 She and her husband also attended a dinner presented by the Kelantan State Government at the Kompleks Kota Darul Naim in Kota Bharu.
 On 1 October 2025, the Sultanah and her husband attended the Garden Party (a Ruler with the People Ceremony) at the Dataran Warisan Sultan Muhammad IV Stadium in Kota Bharu.
 On 2 October 2025, she attended the "2025 Kelantan Flora Festival" at the Tengku Anis Municipal Park in Kota Bharu.
 On 4 October 2025, the Sultanah and her husband attended the decorated float parade at the Sultan Muhammad IV Stadium in Kota Bharu.
 On 11 October 2025, she and her husband attended the Majlis Orang-orang Besar Diraja Kelantan Dinner Presentation, one of the celebrations for the Sultan's birthday, at the Shangri-La Hotel in Kuala Lumpur.
 On 12 October 2025, the Sultanah and her husband attended the Justice of Peace Dinner Presentation, another celebration for the Sultan's birthday, at the Shangri-La Hotel in Kuala Lumpur.
 On 13 October 2025, she and her husband attended the Kelantan State Administrative Officers Association Dinner Presentation, also part of the Sultan's birthday celebrations, at the Shangri-La Hotel in Kuala Lumpur.
-On 5 November 2025, the Sultanah and her husband attended the National Day of the Czech Republic at The Ritz-Carlton, Kuala Lumpur.
-On 7 November 2025, she was in Gua Musang, Kelantan to attend the 2025 Endowment Ceremony in which she delivered a personal contribution to ASNAF people of Gua Musang District.
+On 5 November 2025, the Sultanah and her husband attended The Reception On The Occasion Of The National Day And The Armed Forces Day Of The Czech Republic at The Ritz-Carlton, Kuala Lumpur.
+On 7 November 2025, the Sultanah was in Gua Musang, Kelantan to attend the Sultan of Kelantan Foundation Endowment Ceremony in which she delivered a contribution to 30 ASNAF people of Gua Musang District.
+On 11 November 2025, she attended the grand reopening of the Mouawad Boutique in Dubai Mall.
+On 24 November 2025, the Sultanah alongside Tunku Azizah Aminah Maimunah Iskandariah, Tengku Ampuan of Pahang attended the Islamic Fashion Festival (IFF) 2025 - Royal Charity Gala Dinner at the Mandarin Oriental Hotel in Kuala Lumpur.
+On 12 December 2025, she received in audience Saifuddin Nasution Ismail, the Minister of Home Affairs at Istana Kelantan in Jalan Wickham, Kuala Lumpur.

+On 14 February 2026, the Sultanah and her husband participated in the 'Walkathon D'Raja Walk With Me 2026' at the Sultan Muhammad IV Stadium, Kota Bharu.
+On 15 February 2026, she attended the Endowment Ceremony to the poor and the disabled at the Kompleks Islam Jubli Perak Sultan Ismail Petra, Panji, Kota Bharu.